Oseec/20MinCoach/README.md

 #### Utilities

-Decision for this project
+Decision for this project:

--Keep constants, formatUtils, timeUtils as stateless modules (no Singleton).
+- Keep constants, formatUtils, timeUtils as stateless modules (no Singleton).
--Provide one Singleton only where it adds value: a logger with global config and consistent output.
+- Provide one Singleton only where it adds value: a logger with global config and consistent output.

-you can see the example on the folder [LoggerUtils.ts](src/PoC/src/utils/loggerUtils.ts)
+you can see the example on this file [LoggerUtils.ts](src/PoC/src/utils/loggerUtils.ts)

 Usage anywhere